How to Pull Up Carpet with Hardwood Floors Underneath

 Preparation is Key

-1. Clear the Room: Remove all furniture, decor, and other items from the room.
-This will give you ample space to work and prevent any accidental damage to the hardwood floors.
+1. Clear the Room: Remove all furniture, decorations, and personal items to create a safe workspace and prevent accidental harm to the hardwood.

-2. Protective Gear: Wear gloves, safety glasses, and a dust mask to protect yourself from debris, dust, and sharp objects.
+2. Protective Gear: Wear gloves, safety glasses, and a dust mask to safeguard against debris and sharp objects during removal.

 Careful Carpet Removal